shivannis/xandr-docs-public/xandr-docs/invest/set-up-conversions-with-universal-pixel.md

 You can set up conversions for your universal pixel using rules and conditions, then track conversion activity using Microsoft Invest reporting.

 1. From the top menu bar, click **Audiences** > **Universal Pixel**.
 1. Select a pixel from the **Universal Pixels** page.
-   <br> If no pixels are defined, use the setup instructions in [Universal Pixel Basic Implementation](./universal-pixel-basic-implementation.md) to create one.
+If no pixels are defined, use the setup instructions in [Universal Pixel Basic Implementation](./universal-pixel-basic-implementation.md) to create one.
 1. Click **+New**.
 1. Provide a name for the conversion.
-   <br>This name will identify the conversion in conversion reporting.
+This name will identify the conversion in conversion reporting.
 1. Categorize your conversion as a lead, landing page, or another event category.
    > [!NOTE]
    > If you have already used a standard event as a condition for the conversion, then the conversion will be categorized with that standard event by default.